 Think about that for a minute.
 Businesses that treated people like real humans were the exception, not the norm.
 And as a result, people wanted to engage with them more.

 Being easy to use and adding a few UX people to the team isn’t enough anymore.
 Companies need to change their entire culture to be more focused on the people they serve.
 Whether you call them users, customers, students, partners, employees, or guests.
 It doesn’t matter.
 They are all humans, and they all have real problems and real goals to reach.
-Your whole business must become more human-centred and go beyond the aim of delivering ‘good UX’.
+Your whole business must become more human-centred and go beyond the aim of delivering ‘good experiences’.
 Now is the time to push harder and aim bigger.
 Now is the time to aim for life-changing, mood-enhancing, community-engaging experiences.

 More and more, customers are choosing brands with a heart and soul.
 Seeking companies actively trying to reduce carbon emissions, get rid of single-use plastic, or give back to society in some way.
 We seek out companies who treat their employees and customers with respect and honesty.
 We want to have great experiences and relationships with companies we can trust.